Properties of Willingness Levels

 Benefit to be gained |

 Trusting provides an openness to possibilities.
-That means it enables any social relationship or endeavour to develop as efficiently and positively as it can given its inevitable and usually unknown limitations. |
+That means it enables any social relationship or situation to develop as efficiently and positively as it can given its inevitable and usually unknown limitations. |

 Fears to be overcome |

-Fears that openness will ultimately result in being taken advantage of, let down, manipulated or tricked: all forms of betrayal that then leads to a painful disillusionment and a probable breakdown of the relationship.
+Fears that openness will ultimately result in being taken advantage of, let down, manipulated or tricked: all forms of betrayal that then lead to a painful disillusionment and a probable breakdown of the relationship.

 |